Credit Report Importance_Banner_WC

 A credit report contains the following information –

-• Inquiry information – The two types of inquiries, ‘’soft’ and ‘hard’.
-A soft inquiry is when an agent checks the CIBIL score to approve them prior to a financial offering.
-A hard inquiry is when a financial institute or lender requests to review the credit report as part of the application process.
-These are known for adversely affecting your credit score.
+• Inquiry information – The two types of inquiries, namely 'soft’ and ‘hard’.
+A soft inquiry is when you check your credit score.
+A hard inquiry is when a financial institute requests to review the credit report as part of the application process.
+Multiple hard inquiries may affect your credit score negatively.

 Also Read: How to Check CIBIL Score?